-Counting individuals is preferred, with estimation used only when occurrences are too large to reasonably count or if impacts to the target species will occur from counting (i.e., stepping on plants).
+Counting individuals is preferred, with estimation used only when occurrences are too large to reasonably count or you would impact the plant by trying to obtain a count.
 Provide only numeric values and do not add modifiers like < or > or use non-numeric descriptors such as 1000s, instead estimate a specific number of plants (e.g., 1,000 or 2,500).
 Round off estimates to the order of magnitude that you are most comfortable estimating.
 Describe the uncertainty of your count or estimate as very high, high, medium, low, very low.
-If the occurrence is so large that a numeric estimate is uncertain, give a "ballpark" estimate and indicate in the "Uncertainty?" field that uncertainty is "very high".
+If the occurrence is so large that a numeric estimate is uncertain, give a "ball park" estimate and indicate in the "Uncertainty?" field that uncertainty is "very high".
 If every plant has been counted (i.e., census) then uncertainty is very low.
 Indicate whether the counts/estimates were of individual plants, or clusters of plants.
 For geophytes, designate whether the counts/estimates were of flowering individuals or of vegetative individuals.
+Select 'Not Applicable' only if you did not detect any individuals when monitoring a geophyte.